Cynthia Zukas

-Cynthia Zukas is a Zambian painter; she received the Order of the British Empire in 2012.
+Cynthia Zukas (19 February 1931 – 23 November 2024) was a South African-born Zambian painter.
+She received the Order of the British Empire in 2012.

+Early life and education

-Zukas was born in 1931 in Cape Town, South Africa.
-She went to school in South Africa, where she started her art career, and later went to London where she studied as an art teacher.
+Zukas was born on 19 February 1931 in Cape Town, South Africa.
+She was Jewish.
+Zukas went to school in South Africa, where she started her art career, and later went to London where she studied as an art teacher.
 In London, she met Simon Zukas who she later married.

 Career

 After a few years, Simon and Cynthia moved to Zambia and Cynthia became a full-time housewife.
 The two have two children.
-During her free time, she used to draw, which she still does today.
+During her free time, she used to draw, which she did until her death.
 A few years after coming to Zambia, she was introduced to the Lusaka Art Society.
 This is where she met different artists and became the secretary of the society.
 It was later that she cofounded the Lechwe Trust, an organization aimed at developing visual arts in Zambia.
-She also played a big role in the Zambia National Visual Arts Council (VAC).
+She also played a large role in the Zambia National Visual Arts Council (VAC).